jkolyer/featurebase/README.md

 Feature data can be managed to fit into a small memory footprint.
 This allows ease of use for developers, and fast, flexible availability at runtime in production.

 Internally features are formatted using the [Gherkin domain language](https://docs.cucumber.io/gherkin/reference/), which is used as an interim input technique (until a user interface for browsing and editing can be developed).
-This approach is also useful for testing and prototyping purposes.
+This approach is also useful for testing and prototyping purposes, as we can include annotations for expressing more feature details.

 ### System Access